chrlutz/apt-repos/docs/Configuration.md

         "Architectures" : [ "i386", "amd64" ]
     }

-The following Keys are supported.
-It is possible to use custom keywords not in this list inside a suite_description - they will be simply ignored by apt-repos.
+The following Keys are read bei apt-repos.
+It is possible to use custom keywords which will be simply ignored.

 ### Suite (mandatory)